LJPZebra/the_tropical_river_control/UserManual.md

 #### Write protocol with absolute time

-The time (since the beginning of the protocol) at which the instruction must be executed is indicated before the instruction as time->instruction.
+The time in seconds (since the beginning of the protocol) at which the instruction must be executed is indicated before the instruction as time->instruction.

 ```camera::start
 0->camera::start